 Gum disease is the leading cause of tooth loss.
 It is a “quiet” disease that affects millions of Americans and there is often no pain or discomfort until it is severe.
 Gum disease has also been linked to other serious health conditions such as cardiovascular disease, diabetes, osteoporosis, respiratory disease and cancer.

-As periodontists, Dr. Setya and Dr. Hirst are highly trained specialists in the prevention, diagnosis and treatment of gum disease and oral inflammation.
+As periodontists, Dr. Setya, Dr. Hirst, and Dr. Bergman are highly trained specialists in the prevention, diagnosis and treatment of gum disease and oral inflammation.
 They can eliminate the bacteria and bacterial deposits that are causing the disease and restore your oral health.
 In many cases they can even reverse the damage that was caused by effective gum disease treatment and rebuilding lost gum and bone tissue.

 Progression of gum disease

 When your gums and supporting jaw bone are healthy, complete and attached securely to your teeth, your teeth are firmly in position and stable.
 Healthy gums naturally attach to the teeth slightly below the gum line.
 They are pink, firm and do not bleed easily.